South Korean nationality law: Acquisition and loss

 Individuals automatically receive South Korean nationality at birth if at least one parent is a South Korean national, whether they are born within the Republic of Korea or overseas.

 Foreign permanent residents over the age of 20 may naturalise as ROK citizens after residing in South Korea for more than five years and demonstrating proficiency in the Korean language.
 The residency requirement is reduced to three years for individuals with a South Korean parent who were not already ROK citizens, and two years for applicants with South Korean spouses.
 This is further reduced to one year for applicants who have been married to South Koreans for more than three years.
 Minor children cannot naturalise independently, but may apply with a foreigner parent who is also naturalising.
 Successful naturalisation applicants are typically required to renounce their previous nationalities within one year, unless they naturalised through marriage.
 Individuals who are granted nationality by the Ministry of Justice specifically for their exceptional occupational ability or contributions made to the country are also exempt from this requirement.
 Exempt individuals must alternatively make a declaration not to exercise their foreign nationality within South Korea.

 Naturalisation was exceptionally rare until 2000; the average number of foreigners acquiring citizenship from 1948 until that point was 34 people per year.
 Since then, this rate has sharply increased.
 The cumulative number of naturalized citizens reached 100,000 in 2011 and 200,000 in 2019.

-Before 1998, ROK Citizenship was transferable by descent to children of South Korean fathers (but not mothers).
+Before 1998, ROK citizenship was transferable solely by descent to children of South Korean fathers but not mothers.
 Individuals who can only trace their South Korean ancestry through the maternal line before this year are not ROK citizens at birth.
-Persons born to South Korean mothers and foreign national fathers between 13 June 1978 and 13 June 1998 were able to apply for South Korean nationality without any residency requirements until 31 December 2004.
+Persons born to South Korean mothers and foreign national fathers between 13 June 1978 and 13 June 1998 were able to apply for South Korean nationality without any residency requirements until 31 December 2004, which was not be considered as naturalization.